Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/migration-from-boosted.md

   - `xxl` has been renamed `2xl`.
   - `2xs` and `3xl` have been added.
   - The breakpoints values have changed.
 Please refer to the [breakpoints' documentation]({{< docsref "/layout/breakpoints/" >}}).
+  - The default container to use is now `.container-fluid` associated to `.max-width-public-website` or `.max-width-specific-tools` instead of `.container-xxl` (which doesn't exist anymore).
+Please refer to the [fluid containers' documentation]({{< docsref "/layout/containers/#fluid-containers" >}}).

-  All responsive classes, helpers and utilities have been changed accordingly.
+  All responsive classes, helpers and utilities have been changed accordingly to the new breakpoints.

 ## Utilities